How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-When it comes to the location of the blogger, a similar pattern occurs, with USA bloggers a long way ahead of the UK and the rest of the world in RPM terms.
+When it comes to the location of the blogger, a similar pattern occurs, with USA bloggers a long way ahead of the UK, Canada and the rest of the world in RPM terms.

 Comparison with last year

 The results from this year’s survey are pretty similar to the results from last year’s survey.
-The main difference is that bloggers who target the UK are now earning less than bloggers who target other non-US countries.
-But this is more to do with the fact that many UK focused bloggers monetize almost entirely with ads, whereas bloggers targeting other non-US countries are generally more diversified.
+The main difference is that UK bloggers are now earning lower RPMs than every other group.
+This seems to be due to the fact that most UK bloggers monetize almost entirely with ads, whereas bloggers from other countries are often much more diversified.

 Key takeaways